Medical Terms to Know

 - Out-of-pocket costs: Expenses you pay yourself, such as deductibles, copays, and uncovered services.

-- Health Savings Account (HSA): An account funded by you and Ancestry that lets you use before-tax money to pay for eligible healthcare expenses and save for medical expenses in retirement.
+- Health Savings Account (HSA): An account funded by you and Ancestry that lets you use before-tax money to pay for eligible healthcare expenses and allows you to save for medical expenses in retirement.

 - Out-of-pocket maximum: The maximum amount you pay for covered services in a year.